KoolChain/tradebot/README.md

 ### Binance (production) exchange

-The tokens are obtained via the web application.
+The tokens are obtained via the web application: https://www.binance.com/en/my/settings/api-management

+The restrictions should be edited to add `Enable Spot & Margin Trading`.

 ### Spot test network credentials